Imran Mahmudul

 Md.
-Mahmudul Haque Imran (born 5 September 1991) also known as Imran Mahmudul is a Bangladeshi music composer and playback singer whose songs have been featured in different albums and movies.
+Mahmudul Haque Imran (born 5 September 1991), best known as Imran Mahmudul, is a Bangladeshi music composer and playback singer whose songs have been featured in different albums and movies.
 He was the first runner-up of Channel i Sera Kontho - 2008.
 He also won Best Male Singer at the Meril Prothom Alo Awards for the song "Dil Dil Dil" from the 2016 film Bossgiri.

 Career

 Imran Mahmudul learned composition and sound engineering from Arfin Rumey and started his career singing in the movie Bhalobashar Lal Golap with Sabina Yasmin in 2008.
 He worked in the mixed album named Rongdhanu with another participant from Channel I Sera Kontho, Sharmin.
 His first studio album was Shopnoloke composed by Arfin Rumey.
 Sabina Yasmin, Nijhu and Sabrina Porshi sang along with him in this album.
 "Fire Eshona" is a 2014 song that became the second most viewed Bangladeshi song on YouTube of 2014.
 Ahmed Bin Sojib and Kamalika Karmakar starrer Venge Chure Jai song released on 23 November 2024.